chitrakshi-gosain/Flockr/assumptions.md

 - 4. u_id is always a positive whole number
 - 5. name_first and name_last can have both ASCII and Non-ASCII characters
 - 6. name_first and name_last that are purely whitespaces are not valid
+- 7. User becomes admin of the flockr

 ## channel.py